Château de Gère

 Prior to chateau life

-Trish had been living in Paris, working as a marketing director for a consulting and technology firm where she is still employed today.
+Trish had been living in Paris, working as a marketing director for a consulting and technology firm.
+She has since left corporate life and has now opened a business hosting small group retreats and events at her château.

 It was also while living in Paris that she started making more healthy and sustainable choices, such as buying local and reducing waste by doing her shopping at the outdoor markets and natural food stores that sell in bulk.
 Her interest in sustainable living has continued to grow since moving to the countryside.